 For the sake of this blog, we are not going to discuss the merits, or lack thereof of that style of parenting.
 We are going talk about the impact that kind of pressure can have on us as we become adults.

 Daniel is a fairly successful 59-year-old man, born and raised in Los Angeles.
-He didn’t come from much, financially speaking; therefore, success was defined in terms of making money.
+He didn’t come from much, financially speaking; therefore, he defines success in terms of making money.
 His parents worked hard, and much like my own, they did whatever it took to take care of their families.
 Often doing work they didn’t necessarily like.

 Self-sacrifice was the motto for them and their parents too.
 That motto has been around a very long time for many generations.

 In the case of Daniel, he spent years blaming his business partners for a decision “they” made without him.
 The decision had negative impact on the company the three of them built from scratch.
-Without realizing it, that moment took the air out of Daniel’s tires.
-He lost his zest for the travel the job required, and he wallowed like a victim for years.
+Without realizing it, that decision took the air out of Daniel’s tires sort of speak.
+He lost his zest for the travel the job required, and he wallowed like a victim over it for years.

 “I sold out my integrity by not speaking up” Daniel acknowledged.